Updated: Aug 11

 You're going to be charged a second, separate fee / rate by your bank, too!

-Can you start to see where it adds up quickly?
+Can you see where it can quickly add up?

 Again, if it’s only a few times during your trip, some cash for ice coffees and tips, no problem!
 However, if you’re paying everything by cash and you've got a trip of 2-weeks or more in length, you might need a more robust solution.